-In addition to his position in Folklore and Mythology, Lowell has affiliations with the African Language Program at Harvard, the Department of African and African American Studies, the Weatherhead Center for International Affairs, and Quincy House.
-As a Resident Tutor in Quincy House, Lowell mentors and supports a wide range of undergraduates and seeks to nurture intellectual curiosity and promote diversity and inclusion in his capacity as a specialist in Race, Diversity, and Inclusion; Fellowships; Study Abroad; and Writing.
+In addition to his position in Folklore and Mythology, Lowell has affiliations with the African Language Program at Harvard, The Immigration Initiative, the Department of African and African American Studies, the Weatherhead Center for International Affairs, and Quincy House.
+As a Resident Tutor in Quincy House, Lowell mentors and supports a wide range of undergraduates in his capacity as a specialist in Postgraduate Fellowships; Race, Diversity, and Inclusion; Study Abroad; and Writing.

 - The Folklore of Emergency: Change, Continuity, and Communal Creativity Amid Crisis